IS-IS: Adjacency formation

+Compared to OSPF, IS-IS adjacency formation rules are simpler and depend primarily on the router's level.
+Level 1 routers form adjacencies only with other Level 1 or Level 1/Level 2 routers in the same area.
+Level 2 routers form adjacencies with other Level 2 or Level 1/Level 2 routers, regardless of area.
+Level 1/Level 2 routers may form Level 1 adjacencies with Level 1 or Level 1/Level 2 routers in the same area and Level 2 adjacencies with Level 2 or Level 1/Level 2 routers, regardless of area.
+Level 1 adjacencies require matching area addresses, but Level 2 adjacencies are formed independently of area membership.

 Broadcast segments and designated intermediate system

-Similar to OSPF, all routers in a broadcast domain need to form adjacencies and exchange LSPs, resulting in there being $n^2$ LSPs for each router in the domain.

-In order to overcome this issue, on each LAN segment a designated intermediate system (DIS) is elected.
-The router with the highest priority and System ID is elected as the DIS, but if another router is connected with a higher priority (or higher System ID if the priorities are equal), will be elected as the new DIS.

-Instead of each router forming an adjacency with every other router in the broadcast domain, each router forms an adjacency with just the DIS, and the DIS becomes responsible for relaying LSPs to the subordinate routers, in a hub-and-spoke topology.
+Like OSPF, all routers in a broadcast domain need to form adjacencies and exchange LSPs so there are $n^2$ adjacencies for each router in the domain.
+To overcome this issue, a designated intermediate system (DIS) is elected on each LAN segment.
+The router with the highest priority and System ID is elected as the DIS; if another router is connected with a higher priority (or higher System ID, if the priorities are equal), it will be elected as the new DIS.
+Instead of each router forming an adjacency with every other router in the broadcast domain, each router forms an adjacency with the DIS, and the DIS becomes responsible for relaying LSPs to the subordinate routers in a hub-and-spoke topology.

-An elected DIS router is a pseudonode, which uses the resources (including System ID) of one real router.

-The Pseudonode ID in LSPs originated by a DIS, always have a non-zero Pseudonode ID field.
+An elected DIS router is a pseudonode, which uses the resources (including System ID) of one router.
+LSPs originated by a DIS always have a non-zero Pseudonode ID field.
 The DIS will send periodic CSNPs on the LAN segment and reply to PSNPs from other routers.
 If the DIS stops communicating, a new DIS will be elected in the segment.

 Authentication

-IS-IS supports both simple password and MD5 authentication types.
-In IS-IS, per-level or per-interface authentication is possible.

-In addition, to protect from a replay attack, IS-IS uses an increasing sequence number in the IIH.
+IS-IS supports authentication of protocol data units (PDUs), including IIH (IS-IS Hello), link-state PDUs (LSPs), and sequence-number PDUs (SNPs).
+Authentication may be configured on a per-interface and per-level (Level 1 or Level 2) basis.
+Authentication mechanisms include simple password authentication and cryptographic authentication using HMAC MD5 and SHA variants.